tfraudet/kafka-connect-transforms-qlik-replicate/README.md

 If everything is ok, publish the release.
 The artifact will be automatically build and attached to the release.

 # License
-Kafka Connect SMT for Qlik Replicate is released under the MIT License.
+Kafka Connect SMT for Qlik Replicate is released under the Apache License 2.0.
 See the bundled [LICENSE](LICENSE) file for details.